 If there are any restrictions around downloading the table or dataset, they will be listed here.
 You can select different formats to download (CSV, SAS, SPSS, Stata, Newline-delimited JSON, and AVRO).
 Depending on whether this table or dataset has been downloaded before, you might need to wait for Redivis to generate the table in the specified format.

 Certain datasets may have export restrictions that have been applied by an administrator.
-These restrictions include limits to the number of records and bytes that may be exported in one table, as well as the IP address(es) that they may be exported to.
+These restrictions are tied to a permission group and include limits to the number of records and bytes that may be exported in one table, as well as the IP address(es) that they may be exported to.

 A table that is derived from multiple datasets will always inherit the strictest rules from one of its ancestors, or in the case of IP addresses, will only accept the intersection of addresses allowed by its ancestors.

 If your table exceeds the record or byte limit, you may still request an exception.
 On the table download modal click Apply for exception if the button is available.
 You can fill out any form (if present) and submit for administrator approval.